 I am a girl in preschool at the Leogane school.
 I was born on May 15, 2015.

 I am in 2nd Grade at the Baussan school.
 I was born on March 24, 2015.

 I am a boy in kindergarten at the Fauche school.
 I was born on December 19, 2011.

-I am a boy in 6th grade at the Baussan school.
-I was born on July 14, 2008.
+I am a boy in kindergarten at the L’Acul school.
+I was born on July 16, 2014.